aap/unixman/README.md

 *dump*, *lpd* (VIII).

-I will have to look into the troff source of different versions (v7 and plan 9) and compare how things are done.
+I will have to look into the troff source of different versions (v7 and Plan 9) and compare how things are done.

+As for V2 (this probably applies to V3 as well), there is a problem with overstruck characters in ed(I), stty(II), tty0(IV).
+Also hyphenated underlined words look terrible (goto(I), mount(II)).

+# TODO

+- reconstruct the V1 manual

+- produce both paginated and unpaginated nroff versions

+- convert the tty 37 nroff output to postscript (and pdf)

+- try to get more accurate results